zhiqwang/yolort/README.md

 There are no extra compiled components in `yolort` and package dependencies are minimal, so the code is very simple to use.

+### Installation and Inference Examples

-### Installation via Pip
+- Installation via Pip

-- Pip from PyPI
+  Simple installation from PyPI

   ```bash
   pip install -U yolort
   ```

-- Pip from Source
+  Or from Source

   ```bash
   # clone flash repository locally